-NYXO supports the client in the generation of value through design solutions, technological innovation, and cultural contamination, from the concept to the industrialization phase.
+NYXO supports the client in the generation of value through design solutions, technological innovation and cultural contamination from the concept to the industrialization phase.

 NYXO is a trans-disciplinary R&D office for the development of visionary ideas.

-The founding values of NYXO OVD are fundamentally based on the construction of future scenarios able to incorporate and translate technological innovation into products or services.
+Our mission is the construction of future scenarios able to incorporate and translate technological innovation into products or services.

 2021 / Dubai Design Week, Underscore / Dubai UAE